All posts

 • Potential classification as tax evasion — no statute of limitations, criminal referral possible

-The recovery period: The STA can assess back taxes for 3 years (extendable to 5 years for negligence).
+The STA can assess back taxes for 3 years, extendable to 5 for negligence.
 For tax evasion, there is no statute of limitations.
+On the US side, see Form 5472: The $25K Penalty Most LLC Owners Miss and FBAR for Digital Nomads.

 • Report all worldwide income on the Chinese individual income tax return

-• Claim foreign tax credits for taxes paid in other jurisdictions (to avoid double taxation)
+• Claim foreign tax credits for taxes paid elsewhere (avoiding double taxation)

 • Maintain documentation of all overseas entities and accounts